Varying-Vagrant-Vagrants/custom-site-template-develop/README.md

-# VVV Custom site template (WP Core develop)
+# VVV Custom site template (WP Core development)

-For when you just need a dev site running wordpress develop.
+For when you just need to work on WordPress Core itself.
 Great for contributor days, Trac tickets, etc

-For general WP work such as theme building or plugin development, use the normal site template instead
+For general WP work such as theme building or plugin development, use the normal site template instead.

 ## Overview

-This template will allow you to create a WordPress core dev environment running wordpress trunk using only `vvv-custom.yml`.
+This template will allow you to create a WordPress core dev environment running wordpress trunk using only `config/config.yml`.

 The supported environments are: